 Upper Zambezi River

-This part of the river is dotted with many islands of varying size; home to many birds and small animals.
+This area is dotted with many islands of varying size that are home to many birds and small animals.

-This is the route David Livingstone took on his way in search of the rising clouds of mist.
-It was in fact along these banks that he remarked “scenes so lovely must have been gazed upon by angels in theirflight”
+This is the route Dr David Livingstone took on his way in search of the rising clouds of mist.
+It was along these banks that he wrote about, ‘scenes so lovely must have been gazed upon by angels in their flight’.

 Lower Zambezi River

-The Lower Zambezi Canoeing Safari has got to be the ultimate in relaxed excitement, as you canoe through the section of the Zambezi flanked by National Parks on both sides.
+A Lower Zambezi canoeing safari has got to be the ultimate in relaxed excitement, as you paddle through the section of the Zambezi flanked by national parks on both sides (Lower Zambezi on the Zambian side and Mana Pools on the Zimbabwean).

-Several operators run 3 – 5 day trips, over-nighting at very quaint and comfortable bush camps on the banks of the river, with great food and white linen beds.
+Several operators run three-to-five day trips, overnighting at quaint and comfortable bush camps on the banks of the river, with great food and proper beds.

 Some operators offer ‘participatory’ canoeing trips of any duration.
 All gear is carried in the canoes and camps are erected on islands in the river along the way.
 Everyone gets involved in setting up camp and cooking.
-These trips are obviously cheaper and a touch less comfortable, but the thrill of the wilderness is that much more intense.
+These trips are more affordable and more rustic but the thrill of the wilderness is that much more intense.